vyuldashev/laravel-queue-rabbitmq/README.md

 - When routing-key is omitted the routing-key by default is the `queue` name.
 - When using `%s` in the routing-key the queue_name will be substituted.

-> Note: when using exchange with routing-key, u probably create your queues with bindings yourself.
+> Note: when using exchange with routing-key, you probably create your queues with bindings yourself.

 ```php
 'connections' => [